Proton Synchrotron Booster: Setup and operation

 The PSB is part of CERN's accelerator complex.
 By the time it was constructed, the Meyrin campus had just been enlarged, now covering French territory as well.
 The center of PSB's rings sits directly on the border between France and Switzerland.
 Due to the countries’ different regulations regarding buildings at the border, it was decided to build the main PSB construction underground.
 The only visible PSB infrastructure is located on the Swiss side.

 The PSB consists of four vertically stacked rings with a radius of 25 meters.
 Each ring is sectioned into 16 periods with two dipole magnets per period and a triplet focusing structure made up of three quadrupole magnets (focusing, defocusing, focusing).
 Every magnet structure consists of four single magnets for the four rings stacked on top of each other, sharing one yoke.

 Since the PSB consists of four rings in contrast to only one beamline in Linac 2 and one ring in the PS, a special construction is necessary to couple the proton beams in and out.
 The proton beam coming from Linac 2 is split up vertically into four different beams by the so-called proton distributor: The beam travels through a series of pulsed magnets, which successively deflect parts of the incoming beam to different angles.
 This results in four beamlets filling the four rings, as well as the rising and falling edge of the proton pulse, which get dumped after the proton distributor.

 Similarly, the four beamlets are merged again after they have gotten accelerated by the PSB.
 With a series of different magnetic structures, the beams from the four rings are brought to one vertical level and are then directed towards the PS.

 In 2017, 1.51e20 protons were accelerated by the PSB.
 61.45% of those were delivered to ISOLDE, and only a small fraction of 0.084% were used by the LHC.

 Results and discoveries

 The only direct experiment that is fed by PSB's protons is the On-Line Isotope Mass Separator (ISOLDE).
 There, the protons are used to create different types of low-energy radioactive nuclei.
 With these, a wide variety of experiments ranging from nuclear and atomic physics to solid state physics and life sciences are conducted.
+In 2010, the MEDICIS facility was initiated as part of ISOLDE, which uses leftover protons from ISOLDE targets to produce radioisotopes suitable for medical purposes.